• About

 Six 2.5-Day Institutes

-Each college will send a team of eight people to each Institute.
-The team will be required to prepare for each Institute and develop action plans with a broader group of stakeholders following the Institute.
-Each Institute will include keynotes by national experts and leading institutions from the field; smaller, more interactive breakout sessions; and team working time with the support of the college’s designated implementation coach.
+Each college sends a team of eight people to each Institute.
+The team is required to prepare for each Institute and develop action plans with a broader group of stakeholders following the Institute.
+Each Institute includes keynotes by national experts and leading institutions from the field; smaller, more interactive breakout sessions; and team working time with the support of the college’s designated implementation coach.

 Office Hours

-Each regional team will participate in two virtual office hours per semester; these sessions will include the college’s project lead and other team members as needed, a member of the NCII team, and the college’s implementation coach.
+Each regional team participates in two virtual office hours per semester; these sessions include the college’s project lead and other team members as needed, a member of the NCII team, and the college’s implementation coach.

 Virtual Consultancies

-Each college will be invited to participate in two virtual consultancies per year.
-These sessions, led by the college’s implementation coach and involving multiple colleges, are opportunities to collectively address problems of practice with peers from other institutions.
+Each college is invited to participate in two virtual consultancies per year.
+The virtual consultancies are led by the college’s implementation coach and involve multiple colleges.
+During these sessions, colleges address problems of practice with peers from other institutions.

 Topical Webinars

-NCII and its partners will develop and host three topical webinars per year.
-Participants can watch in real time and ask questions; NCII also will post the audio recordings and slides online.
+NCII and its partners develop and host three topical webinars per year.
+Participants can watch in real time and ask questions; NCII also posts the audio recordings and slides online.

 Site Visits

-Each college will have one on-site visit from its implementation coach each year.
-During these visits, coaches can provide professional development to the broader campus community, customize support to specific college needs, and/or generate insight on challenges and potential next steps.
+Each college has one on-site visit from its implementation coach each year.
+During these visits, coaches may provide professional development to the broader campus community, customize support to specific college needs, and/or generate insight on challenges and potential next steps.

-NCII will provide project leadership for this effort and build on its longstanding partnership with the Community College Research Center to support participating colleges.
-NCII will call on other partners to bring additional content expertise and perspectives as the team develops the curriculum and materials.
+NCII provides project leadership for this effort and builds on its longstanding partnership with the Community College Research Center to support participating colleges.
+NCII also calls on other partners to bring additional content expertise and perspectives.